Customize form Submit options

 The term Admins in the Notification Emails section is a bit tricky!
 Your recipient(s) CAN be any email address, even if NOT an admin user or constituent with a profile in your CMS.

 Toggle Send to Submitter to have the user receive a message when they have successfully submitted a form.
-This is a best practice so that the user has confirmation that their submission went through, as well as a “paper” trail in case they need to refer back to their submission for any reason.
+As a result, the user has confirmation that their submission went through, as well as a “paper” trail in case they need to refer back to their submission for any reason.

-• Be sure to insert at least one Email Address field.
-Once added, save the form so that you may select this field from the dropdown as the email address to use for the notification.
+• Recipient: If you haven't already inserted an Email Address field into the form, go and insert one now.
+Once inserted and the form is saved, you may select the Email address field from the dropdown as the email address to use for the notification.

-• Compose a custom message to the recipient.
+• Custom Message: Compose a custom message to the recipient.
 Select the checkbox to have the user’s responses included in the email.

 Important Note